Nuclear proliferation: Other developments

-Unsanctioned nuclear activity
+Unsanctioned Nuclear Activity or U.N.A

 NPT Non Signatories

 India, Pakistan and Israel have been "threshold" countries in terms of the international non-proliferation regime.
 They possess or are quickly capable of assembling one or more nuclear weapons.
 They have remained outside the 1970 NPT.
 They are thus largely excluded from trade in nuclear plants or materials, except for safety-related devices for a few safeguarded facilities.

 In May 1998 India and Pakistan each exploded several nuclear devices underground.
-This heightened concerns regarding an arms race between them, with Pakistan involving the People's Republic of China, an acknowledged nuclear weapons state.
+This heightened concerns regarding a nuclear arms race between them, with Pakistan involving the People's Republic of China, an acknowledged nuclear weapons state.
 Both countries are opposed to the NPT as it stands, and India has consistently attacked the Treaty since its inception in 1970 labeling it as a lopsided treaty in favor of the nuclear powers.

 Relations between the two countries are tense and hostile, and the risks of nuclear conflict between them have long been considered quite high.
 Kashmir is a prime cause of bilateral tension, its sovereignty being in dispute since 1948.
-There is a persistent low-level bilateral military conflict due to the alleged backing of insurgency by Pakistan in India, and the infiltration of Pakistani state-backed militants into the Indian state of Jammu and Kashmir, along with the disputed status of Kashmir.
+There is a persistent low-level bilateral military conflict due to the alleged backing of insurgency by Pakistan in India, and the infiltration of Pakistani state-backed militants into Indian-administered Jammu and Kashmir, along with the disputed status of Kashmir.

 Both engaged in a conventional arms race in the 1980s, including sophisticated technology and equipment capable of delivering nuclear weapons.
 In the 1990s the arms race quickened.
 In 1994 India reversed a four-year trend of reduced allocations for defence, and despite its much smaller economy, Pakistan was expected to push its own expenditures yet higher.
 Both have lost their patrons: India, the former USSR, and Pakistan, the United States.

 But it is the growth and modernization of China's nuclear arsenal and its assistance with Pakistan's nuclear power programme and, reportedly, with missile technology, which exacerbate Indian concerns.
 In particular, as viewed by Indian strategists, Pakistan is aided by China's People's Liberation Army.